hacs/documentation/source/docs/use/repositories/dashboard.md

 ## Dismissing new repositories

-Any addition to HACS that you have not yet seen will show status **New**.
+Any addition to HACS that you have not yet seen will show the status **New**.
 If you are sorting by status, they will show on top by default.
 If you want, you can dismiss these, so that they are no longer shown as **new**.
 This is similar to marking mails as *read* in your inbox.